Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Proof of the Universal Approximation Theorem

 Finally, by assumption we choose $G$ so that for every object $a$,

-i.e.\ $G$ is arrow-bundle uniformly Lipschitz.
-By the definition of admissible componentwise lifts, this is exactly the condition ensuring that the componentwise lift $G_\downarrow:Z_\downarrow\Rightarrow Z'_\downarrow$ is admissible (hence continuous natural transformation).\footnote{This is the form used subsequently when compiling arrow-bundle blocks.} \end{proof}
+i.e.\ $G$ is arrow–bundle uniformly Lipschitz.
+By the definition of admissible componentwise lifts, this is exactly the condition ensuring that the componentwise lift $G_\downarrow:Z_\downarrow\Rightarrow Z'_\downarrow$ is admissible (hence continuous natural transformation).\footnote{This is the form used subsequently when compiling arrow–bundle blocks.} \end{proof}